 We very much enjoy meeting with people from all over the world and experiencing (online) dialogue together or exchanging about dialogue.

 In fact our fascination for dialogue started and grew in international experiences in Guatemala, Israel & Palestina, training by the World Dialogue Foundation, the conference on Socratic Dialogue by the Society for Critical Philosophy in Chichester, the training Dialogue for Peaceful Change in Ireland, the SEN Summit for Future Leadership and in the Dialogue Summit: from June 4-7th 2020.

 The past few years our international contacts have intensified, thanks to traveling and living abroad and the opportunities that the Intercultural Cities Network and the Academy of Professional Dialogue created to meet many of you.

-We offer training in Dialogue Facilitation in English and German.
+We offer training in Dialogue Facilitation in English.